piclas-framework/piclas/doc/userguide/030_features_models.md

     DSMC-Reaction1-NumberOfNonReactives=3
     DSMC-Reaction1-NonReactiveSpecies=(/1,2,3/)

 This allows to define a single reaction for an arbitrary number of collision partners.
-Ionization reactions require for the correct calculation of the reaction enthalpy, an additional entry for each ionic species about its previous state.
-This is done by providing the species index, an example is given below assuming that the first species is C, whereas the second and thirds species are the first and second ionization levels, respectively.

-    Part-Species2-PreviousState = 1
-    Part-Species3-PreviousState = 2

 In the following, three possibilities to model the reaction rates are presented.
 #### Total Collision Energy (TCE)

 The Total Collision Energy (TCE) model [@Bird1994] utilizes Arrhenius type reaction rates to reproduce the probabilities for a chemical reaction.
 The extended Arrhenius equation is